-The term “information architecture” was first introduced by Richard Saul Wurman.
-It was an evolution of his ideas—as chairman of the national convention of the American Institute of Architects—around the “architecture of information” that he originated in 1975.
-His primary interest, at the time, addressed the presentation of complex ideas and informational relationships in two- and three-dimensional representations.
-Today’s approaches to informational graphics—such as maps and medical diagrams, or any instructional drawing—owe credit to Wurman’s explorations to simplify the communication of complex ideas -- “making the complex clear”.
+The term “information architect” was popularized by Richard Saul Wurman in the1970's.
+His primary interest, at the time, addressed the presentation of complex ideas and informational relationships as two- and three-dimensional representations.
+Wurman was an accomplished architect of buildings and visual designer.
+Today’s approaches to informational graphics—such as maps and medical diagrams, or any instructional drawing—owe credit to Wurman’s explorations to simplify the communication of complex ideas -- “making the complex clear.”

 Why Information Architecture Matters